Joseph James DeAngelo: Crimes

-Visalia Ransacker (1974–1976)
+Visalia Ransacker (1974–1975)

-It was long suspected that the training ground of the criminal who became the East Area Rapist was Visalia, (although earlier Visalia crimes dating back as early as May 1973 and other sprees like that of the "Cordova Cat Burglar" and the "Exeter Ransacker" as well as Visalia burglaries that took place after the McGowen shooting, are now suspected to be linked as well).
+It was long suspected that the training ground of the criminal who became the East Area Rapist was Visalia.
+Earlier Visalia crimes dating back as early as May 1973 and other sprees like that of the "Cordova Cat Burglar", during which he bludgeoned to death several family dogs, and the "Exeter Ransacker", as well as Visalia burglaries that took place after the shooting of Detective William McGowen (see below under "Shootings"), are now suspected to be linked also.
 Over a period of 20 months, DeAngelo is believed to have been responsible for one murder and around 120 burglaries.

-In late April 2018, the Visalia chief of police stated that while there was no DNA linking DeAngelo to the Central Valley cases, his department had other evidence that played a role in the investigation; and he was "confident that the Visalia Ransacker has been captured".
+In late-April 2018, the Visalia chief of police stated that while there was no DNA linking DeAngelo to the Central Valley cases, his department had other evidence that played a role in the investigation; and he was "confident that the Visalia Ransacker has been captured".
 Though the statutes of limitations for the burglaries have each expired, DeAngelo was formally charged on August 13, 2018, with the first degree murder of Claude Snelling in 1975.
 In 2020, DeAngelo pleaded guilty to the Snelling murder.

 Burglaries

 The first recorded ransacking occurred on March 19, 1974, when a sum of $50 in coins was stolen from a piggy bank.
-Most of the Ransacker's activities involved breaking into houses, rifling through or vandalizing the owner's possessions, scattering women's underclothes, and stealing a range of low-value items while often ignoring banknotes and higher-valued items in plain sight.
+Most of the Ransacker's activities involved breaking into houses, rifling through or vandalizing the owner's possessions, scattering women's underclothes and stealing a range of low-value items while often ignoring banknotes and higher-valued items in plain sight.
 The Ransacker would also often arrange or display items in the house.
 Items emptied included piggy banks and coin jars; and stolen items often included Blue Chip Stamps, foreign or historic coins, and personal items (such as single earrings, cuff-links, rings, or medallions) but also included six weapons and various types of ammunition.
-Multiple same-day ransackings were common as well, including 12 separate incidents on November 30, 1974.

-Common MOs of the burglaries included:
+There were 12 separate incidents on November 30, 1974.
+Common characteristics of the burglaries included: